When should I change my fish's water?

 On another note, regardless of what fish you keep if your PH drops too low you can crash your cycle, killing off all your beneficial bacteria, which will cause an ammonia spike in your tank and kill all your fish.

-You see in this beautiful glass box of water we keep our wet pets in everything is balanced.
-It’s all cause and effect in here.
+You see in this beautiful glass box of water we keep our wet pets in, everything is balanced.
+It’s all cause and effect here.
 One thing can easily lead to another so you have to keep things stable and in balance.

 Water Changes With Little To No Nitrates

-On the other side of things some of us have tank setups that do very well with keeping nitrates low.
+On the other side, some of us have tank setups that do very well with keeping nitrates low.

 To Conclude